eridur-de/mightyscape-1.2/README.md

 ## Upgrading Python modules

 Sometimes it can be helpful to install missing or upgrade Python modules.
-You can use our `About/Upgrade MightyScape` extension to do this, or just execute manually:
+You can use our `About/Upgrade MightyScape` extension to do this, run again the installer or just execute manually:

 **Linux**

 ```
-sed '/^#/d' /home/$(whoami)/.config/inkscape/extensions/mightyscape-1.2/requirements.txt | xargs -n 1 /home/$(whoami)/.config/inkscape/extensions/mightyscape-1.2/bin/pip install --upgrade
+cd $HOME/.config/inkscape/extensions/mightyscape-1.2/ && uv pip install --upgrade -r requirements.txt
 ```

 **Windows**

 ```
-cd %AppData%\inkscape\extensions\mightyscape-1.2\ & FOR /F %k in ('findstr /V "#" requirements.txt') DO ( py -m pip install --upgrade %k )
+cd %AppData%\inkscape\extensions\mightyscape-1.2\ & uv pip install --upgrade -r requirements.txt
 ```

 # Issues, questions, documentation, examples